j-yoti9569/pixel-editor/README.md

 🔄 Reset Button – Restore the original image instantly

-📥 Download as PNG – Save your edited image instantly

 ⚡ Fast, responsive, and beginner-friendly UI

 🛠️ Built with HTML, CSS, JS, React and html-to-image library